 These behaviors ran their course after a few years, culminating in the layoff of our writing and QA departments so they could be outsourced to freelancers and India.
 While this decision was made by placing profits over quality content (and went about as well as expected), it was no longer my problem because I was fortunate enough to land a position at GoDaddy.

 My experience with GoDaddy started out as a breath of fresh air.
 Despite an extremely mediocre training program, I finally found myself in a position where I was able to make independent decisions and do everything in my power to help people resolve the issues they were bringing to me.
 There were definite hurdles and a steep learning curve for more advanced platforms, but I like to learn, so I was in my element.

 Then they started becoming publicly traded.
 And that’s when the hammer dropped.

 Publicly traded companies tend to overvalue profit at the expense of all else.

-Changes that did not fall within these criteria moved at a glacial pace from then on, mirroring the last two environments I had worked in.
-By this point, I had the groundwork prepared for Midwest Websites, and set off on my own to offer people an option for the web design options and SEO service they deserved online.
-I was sick of serving the bottom line over helping customers.
+Changes that did not fall within these criteria moved at a glacial pace from then on, mirroring the last two corporate environments I had worked in.
+By this point, I had the groundwork prepared for Midwest Websites and was sick of serving the bottom line at the expense of helping business owners.
+I set off on my own to offer people an option for the web design and search engine optimization (SEO) service they deserved online.

-I don’t regret any of the time I spent with any of these companies, as I learned quite a lot from each of them.
-I also found that most large companies run themselves the same way, despite it damaging their reputations and creating incredible inefficiencies and deficiencies in some areas of their production.
+Despite how negative each of these experiences became, I don’t regret the time I spent with any of these companies.
+Truth be told, I learned valuable skills from each of them.
+I also found that most large companies run themselves using the same corporate playbook, even though it damages their reputations and creates incredible inefficiencies and deficiencies in areas of their production.

 Don’t take what you’re told at face value without a bit of research.